What is an ERISA Independent Fiduciary?

 My business is undergoing a Merger or Acquisition, can you help with that?

-At the ERISA Advisory Group, we help buyers and sellers reconcile their Health & Welfare Plans and/or Qualified Retirement Plans under ERISA as part of their transaction during a Merger or Acquisition.
+At the ERISA Advisory Group, we help buyers and sellers reconcile their Health & Welfare and Retirement Plans under ERISA as part of their transaction during a Merger or Acquisition.

 How do you develop a Health & Welfare Plan?